 In short, the economic impact of keeping borders closed is far lower than the impact of COVID-19 spreading through the population.

-There are, of course, some situations that could help convince authorities to ease some restrictions.
+There are, of course, also some situations that could help convince authorities to further ease restrictions.
 One is the roll-out of a highly effective vaccine.
-China is developing its own mRNA vaccine, which is expected to hit the market next year.
-In addition to a domestic vaccine, the mRNA vaccine developed by Germany’s BioNTech and Fosun Pharma is now under administrative review, while the Shanghai-based biopharma firm Everest Medicine has signed a license agreement with the Canadian biotech company Providence Therapeutics to produce and sell its potential mRNA COVID-19 vaccine in China.
-Everest Medicine hopes to complete the China factory by the end of the year.
+China is developing its own mRNA vaccine, which may be approved for use soon.
+In addition to a domestic vaccine, the mRNA vaccine developed by Germany’s BioNTech has recently been approved for expats living in China, and the company has previously also reached an agreement with Shanghai Fosun Pharma to set up a 50-50 joint venture to produce and sell mRNA vaccines in China.
+Meanwhile, the Shanghai-based biopharma firm Everest Medicine has signed a license agreement with the Canadian biotech company Providence Therapeutics to produce and sell its potential mRNA COVID-19 vaccine in China.
+Everest Medicine hopes to complete their China factory by the end of the year.

 In addition to an effective vaccine, an effective drug to treat COVID-19 could also mark a significant step toward reopening.
 On December 8, 2021, China’s top medicine regulator, the National Medical Products Administration (NMPA) approved a neutralizing antibody combination therapy against COVID-19, which can be used for adults and adolescents with mild to moderate symptoms who are at risk of developing more severe symptoms.
 Clinical trials show a significant reduction in hospitalization and death, and the drug has already been used on patients in China.

 As it currently stands, however, China is not ready to fully reopen quarantine-free travel, and restrictions are expected to persist.
 The next best thing may be further relaxing of travel restrictions, shortening of quarantines and lockdown periods, and potential “closed-loop” tourist areas in border regions.